LcosmosS/S.T.A.R.-Program/README.md

 ## **Citation**

 If you use the S.T.A.R.
-Model, ACSC, ECC, or any associated data pipelines, please cite:
+Program, ACSC, ECC, or any associated data pipelines, please cite:

 ```
 McNamara, P. J. (2026).
 The S.T.A.R.
-Model: A Symbolic–Topological–Arithmetic–Relativistic Framework for Cosmology.
+Model: A Symbolic–Topological–Arithmetic–Relativity Model for Cosmology.
 GitHub Repository.
 https://github.com/LcosmosS/S.T.A.R.-Model-for-Mathematical-and-Theoretical-Physics
 ```